vaimo/composer-patches/README.md

 ### 3.5.0

-* Feature: Allow multiple patch files to be declared under same label (see: Version branching)
+* Feature: Allow bundled patches to be declared (and tracked, reverted correctly when changed or removed). (see: Bundled patches)

-### 3.5.0
+### 3.4.0

+* Feature: Allow dev-only patches to be declared (see: Development patches)